LinkedEarth/LeapFROGS/chapters/module1.md

 In programming, a loop allows you to repeat the execution of a block of code until a certain condition is met.
 We will be considering two types: the *while loop* and the *for loop*.

-- **[while loops](https://docs.trinket.io/getting-started-with-python#/loops/while-loops)** tells the computer to do something while a condition is True.
+- **[while loops](https://docs.trinket.io/getting-started-with-python#/loops/while-loops)** tell the computer to do something while a condition is True.
 If the condition is False, nothing will happen.
 Be careful with while loops!
-It is very easy to forget to increment a variable and get into an infinite loop of True.
+It is very easy to forget to increment a variable and get into an infinite loop, which is hard to get out of!

 **Question:** Let's play a game!
 Initialize a variable x with a value of 100.
 While x is more than 10, keep halving x.